Valer100/winaccent/README.md

 ## 📜 Documentation

 > [!IMPORTANT]
 > This is a Windows-only module.
 Trying to import this module on a non-Windows OS will raise a `winaccent.PlatformNotSupportedException` exception.
-When using this module in cross-platform applications, you should only import and use winaccent on Windows systems.
+When using this module in cross-platform applications, you should only import and use winaccent on Windows systems to avoid errors.
 Here's an example:

 ```python
 import sys

 if sys.platform == "win32":
     # The program is running on Windows

     import winaccent
     print(winaccent.accent_light_mode)
 ```